 Note: If you are using RHEL 7.4, you can download the docker binaries that are available in the extras repositories (rhel-7-for-power-le-extras-rpms__ppc64le) provided with the distribution.
 For other RHEL versions, complete the steps described here.

-To install Docker on RHEL 7 LE, perform the following steps with root privileges:
+To install Docker on RHEL 7 to 7.3 LE, perform the following steps with root privileges:

 - Install the Docker repository.
 Press Enter after you type each of the following lines: